OKKyu/FlaskProject/README.md

   Andalso, purpose of coding efficiency by reuse this template.

 # Requirement
-  python3, python3-venv (>=3.5)
+  python3, python3-venv

 # Download
-  please copy your preference directory.
+  please copy you to your any directory.

 # setup
  please run setup.sh